thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ![](https://i.imgur.com/MYG7YWb.png)

-When an entity without an `id` value is inserted into the `movies` table, the entity is given the next value of the sequence generator for its `id` column.
-When an entity is deleted from the table, its integer value of the `id` column is not reused.
-Therefore, each entity in the table is guaranteed to have a unique `id` attribute for all time.
+When an entity without an `id` value is inserted into the `movies` table, the column's sequence generator is triggered and the inserted entity is given the next value for its `id` column.
+When an entity is deleted from the table, its `id` value is not reused.
+Therefore, each entity in the table is guaranteed to have a unique identifier forever.
 Almost every table you create will have an `id serial` column.

-A `serial` column also applies a `NOT NULL` constraint.
-This constraint ensures that a `NULL` value cannot be inserted into the column.
+The `serial` type also applies a `NOT NULL` constraint.
+Like JavaScript, the `NULL` value represents the absence of data.
+Unless a column is given a `NOT NULL` constraint, the `NULL` value is an acceptable value for any data type.
+While a `serial` column is automatically given a `NOT NULL` constraint, it's wise to manually apply it to `boolean` columns as well.
+For example, the `NOT NULL` constraint was applied to the `is_3d` column in the `movies` table.

 ```sql
 ALTER TABLE movies ADD COLUMN plot text;